 3. The Rulebook and Consensus Mechanism

-The two most famous types are the following:
+The two most famous types are:

 ➤ How Does a Layer 1 Blockchain Work?